The Basics: Overview

 If you have an IUD and you want to get pregnant, a doctor or nurse can easily remove it.
 Read more about IUDs.

-These methods work by preventing a woman’s ovaries from releasing an egg each month.
+Hormonal methods of birth control work by preventing a woman’s ovaries from releasing an egg each month.
 They also cause other changes that make it less likely that you'll get pregnant.

 Hormonal methods include:

 - Hormonal IUD — can last for 3 to 5 years, depending on the type

 - Implant (a small rod put under the skin) — can last for 3 years